RPTST/linux_boost/README.md

 # linux_boost

-Proxmox Configuration Tweaks

-The first egregious thing I encountered was that boost frequencies on the cpu were not enabled.
-Whisky-Tapdancing-Tango-Foxtrot, system builders?
+# How to check if boost is working

+    # cat /proc/cpuinfo
+    ...
+    cpu MHz         : 2800.548
+    ...

     uname -a
-Linux pm9 5.4.78-2-pve #1 SMP PVE 5.4.78-2 (Thu, 03 Dec 2020 14:26:17 +0100) x86_64 GNU/Linux
+    Linux pi 5.8.0-1016-linux #20-Ubuntu SMP PREEMPT Tue Jan 16 16:16:16 UTC 2021 x86_64 GNU/Linux
-root@pm9:/etc/default# cat /sys/devices/system/cpu/cpufreq/boost
+    root@pi# cat /sys/devices/system/cpu/cpufreq/boost
     0

-This is nothing specific to proxmox.
-Many developers working on distros simply do not properly understand that boost frequencies are a part of every modern processor, supported and should be enabled by default.
-Yet, here we see, they aren’t.
-That’s one of the reasons I like installing the cpufreq GNOME extension so you can see if the distro has some hilariously silly default setup that’s killing your performance (looking at you, irqbalance).

 # Well, let's install some utilities to help us...

-apt install linux-cpupower cpufrequtils
+    sudo apt install linux-cpupower cpufrequtils

-There is also the question of the performance governor.
-Most people will prefer to run the ondemand performance governor.
-It’s reasonable and works well.
-The problem with it, I have found, is that sometimes if your workload is bursty the CPUs will sleep at inopportune times and slow things down.
-If you can afford the extra electricity cost performance performance governor is nice.

     sudo cpupower -c all frequency-set -g performance

 Output on my system (one block of output like this for each core)

     analyzing CPU 0:
       driver: acpi-cpufreq
       CPUs which run at the same hardware frequency: 0 CPUs which need to have their frequency coordinated by software: 0 maximum transition latency:  Cannot determine or is not supported. hardware limits: 1.50 GHz - 2.80 GHz available frequency steps:  2.80 GHz, 2.40 GHz, 1.50 GHz available cpufreq governors: conservative ondemand userspace powersave performance schedutil current policy: frequency should be within 1.50 GHz and 2.80 GHz.
-                  The governor "performance" may decide which speed to use within this range. current CPU frequency: 2.80 GHz (asserted by call to hardware) boost state support:
+                  The governor "performance" may decide which speed to use within this range.
+      current CPU frequency: 2.80 GHz (asserted by call to hardware) boost state support:
       Supported: yes
       Active: yes
       Boost States: 0
       Total States: 3
       Pstate-P0:  2800MHz
       Pstate-P1:  2400MHz
       Pstate-P2:  1500MHz

 Make sure that you have “performance” or “ondemand” and “Boost > Active: Yes” in your output, like the above.
 Boost was “No” on my system.
-What a sad panda that makes me!

 Now, the next part, is we need to make this persist across a reboot.
 We’ll make a custom systemd service.

-First, because we installed cpufrequtils it should have it’s own systemd service now:
+Check that cpufrequtils is installed and that it should have it’s own systemd service, run the following command:

-# systemctl status cpufrequtils
+    $systemctl status cpufrequtils
     cpufrequtils.service - LSB: set CPUFreq kernel parameters
        Loaded: loaded (/etc/init.d/cpufrequtils; generated)
        Active: active (exited) since Sat 2021-01-16 16:22:30 EST; 41min ago
          Docs: man:systemd-sysv-generator(8)
         Tasks: 0 (limit: 7372)
        Memory: 0B
        CGroup: /system.slice/cpufrequtils.service

-Jan 16 16:22:30 pm9 systemd[1]: Starting LSB: set CPUFreq kernel parameters...
+       Jan 16 16:16:16 pi systemd[1]: Starting LSB: set CPUFreq kernel parameters...
-Jan 16 16:22:30 pm9 cpufrequtils[38101]: CPUFreq Utilities: Setting ondemand CPUFreq governor...CPU0...CPU1...CPU2...CPU3...CPU4...CPU5...CP
+       Jan 16 16:16:16 pi cpufrequtils[38101]: CPUFreq Utilities: Setting ondemand CPUFreq governor...CPU0...CPU1...CPU2...CPU3...CPU4...
-Jan 16 16:22:30 pm9 systemd[1]: Started LSB: set CPUFreq kernel parameters.
+       Jan 16 16:16:16 pi systemd[1]: Started LSB: set CPUFreq kernel parameters.

 That looks reasonable!
 Ofc it’s set to ondemand – let’s change to performance :slight_smile:

-Edit: vi /etc/init.d/cpufrequtils
-(*This is a bit anachronistic because… init.d … that’s what came before systemd!
-It’s not really the init system.
-And yet the systemd service calls this script! *

-Zip down to the governor line and change ondemand to performance if that’s your preference.
-Ondemand is “fine” I just want the extra performance.
-Mostly you don’t really need to do this, unless you specifically know you’re on one of those edge cases where ondemand does weird stuff.
+# Edit the tools:

-You can use the Phoronix Test Suite to do performance testing before/after, too, to confirm perf uplift.
+First you can use the Phoronix Test Suite to do performance testing before/after, too, to confirm performance uplift.

-I would hope you’re wondering about something from the above cpufreq output: available frequency steps: 2.80 GHz, 2.40 GHz, 1.50 GHz

-Even though Boost: Yes is showing, it’s still saying it tops out at 2.8ghz not 3.35ghz.
-What gives?
-It’s just how things are shown with this tool.
-If you run something in another terminal and re-run to check the frequency, you’ll see higher frequencies on at least some of the cores.
+    $vi /etc/init.d/cpufrequtils

+Let's see what has changed

-# cat /proc/cpuinfo
+    $cat /proc/cpuinfo
     ...
     cpu MHz         : 3322.548
     ...

 That’s a nice bump over the previous cap of 2.8Ghz!
 And it’s important to understand.
 This is not an overclock.
 This is literally how it was designed to work 24/7